mikesart/graphicsmagick/www/project.rst

 `Install`_ - Read about how to install the software.

-Links_ - Some links we find useful.
+`Links`_ - Some links we find useful.

 `Mailing Lists`_ - Participate in discussions on our mailing lists.

-Mission_ - Every project needs a mission statement.
+`Mission`_ - Every project needs a mission statement.

-News_ - Read the project news and release notes.
+`News`_ - Read the project news and release notes.

+`Authors`_ - Read about those who provided source code or algorithms.

+`Thanks`_ - Read about those who helped in ways other than contributing code.

 `Source Control`_ - Source control is important.
 We now use Mercurial.